 Germany is renowned for its high standard of living, efficient public transport, excellent healthcare, and a high-quality education system.
 Indeed, Germany ranks above average in the OECD Better Life Index in terms of quality of life and well-being.
 Yet, despite these high standards, shopping bills in major German cities are often significantly less than in other major European cities.

-The cost of living in Germany naturally depends on your lifestyle and the city, or area of a city, in which you live.
-This guide provides an overview of the costs of living in Germany, including average costs for housing, groceries, education, health insurance, public transport and more.
+The cost of living in Germany naturally depends on your lifestyle and the city or area you live in.
+For an overview of the costs of living in Germany, this article covers the following topics:

 - Costs to study in Germany

 - The cost of German childcare

 - Cost of food and drink in Germany